dda-core-team/diconiumneil.github.io/the_exec_assistant/the_exec_assistant1.md

 ---
-layout: default
+layout: page
-title: The Exec Assistant Part 1
+title: 2.1 The Exec Assistant Part 1
-id: the-executive-assistant1
+id: 21the-executive-assistant1
 ---

 ### The Executive Assistant: Your Personal Translator